 Turning on features is as easy as adding one attribute to the

 <zing-grid> tag or adding some components to the grid as child elements.
 ZingGrid comes with many native features, from content filtering and sorting to editing cell/row data and custom-data display.
 All features are optional and can be added on a per-grid basis to allow you to accommodate the individual dataset.
 In this guide, we'll walk you through adding features to your ZingGrid via attributes, tags, and columns.

-For example, to add a caption to the grid, just add a
+For example, to add a title to the grid, just add a

-caption attribute with your caption text as the value:
+caption attribute with your caption text as the value, like so:

 <zing-grid caption="Employees" src="https://cdn.zinggrid.com/datasets/remote-data.json"> </zing-grid>

-Most of the features you can add as an attribute, alternatively you can add features by tags.
+You can add most features as an attribute; alternatively, you can add features by tags.
 In general, tags allow slotted content.
 For example, our caption example from the previous section can also be added as:

 <zing-grid src="https://cdn.zinggrid.com/datasets/remote-data.json"> <zg-caption>Employees</zg-caption> </zing-grid>

-To keep the attribute and DOM elements in-sync, the attribute takes precedence and drives the synchronization.
+To keep the attribute and DOM elements in sync, the attribute takes precedence and drives the synchronization.
 Changing the attribute will update the DOM element, but not vice-versa.
-If you need to change data after render, update the attribute instead of the DOM element for this reason.
+If you need to change data after render, update the attribute instead of the DOM element.

 By default, the data given to the grid is displayed in cells as text.
 However, the content might be a path to an image you want to display or a URL link you want to be clickable.
 Fortunately, ZingGrid comes with a large collection of pre-built column types that handles this for you.